apalache-mc/apalache/docs/src/tutorials/symbmc.md

   1. What are symbolic traces?
   1. How do I interpret Apalache counterexamples?

-A glossary of notation and definitions can be found [below](#notation-and-definitions)
+A glossary of notations and definitions can be found [below](#notation-and-definitions)

 ## On state-spaces and transition systems
 A TLA+ specification defines a triple \\((S,S_0,\to)\\), called a _transition system_. \\(S\\) is the _state space_, \\(S_0\\) is the set of initial states \\(\left(S_0 \subseteq S\right)\\), and \\(\to\\) is the transition relation, a subset of \\(S^2\\).